-4.1 Education and other aspects of human capital
+4.1.
+Education

-Arguably, educational differentials are at the root of most forms of inequality in the contemporary world, affecting not only the kinds of jobs people are able to secure, the income they are able to earn, and their material standard of living, but also health, happiness, family size, child-rearing practices, and opportunities for self-fulfilment (Jencks et al. 1972; Hyman, Wright, and Reed 1978; Haveman and Wolf 1984; Treiman and Yip 1989; Buchmann and Hannum 2001; Elo 2009).
+Arguably, educational differentials are at the root of virtually all forms of socioeconomic inequality, affecting not only the kinds of jobs people are able to secure, the income they are able to earn, and their material standard of living, but also health, happiness, family size, childrearing practices, and opportunities for self-fulfilment (Buchmann & Hannum, 2001; Elo, 2009; Haveman & Wolfe, 1984; Hyman, Wright, & Reed, 1978; Jencks et al., 1972; Treiman & Yip, 1989).
 Thus, the rural-urban gap in education is likely to drive many other forms of rural-urban inequality.

 Fig. 1 shows the average number of years of schooling by year of birth and residential-registration status at age 14 (hereafter, "rural-urban status").
 As noted previously, those born prior to 1941 were classified as rural or urban on the basis of their place of residence at age 14, whereas the middle line, which combines hukou status and residential type, is restricted to those born in 1941 and later.
-In order to see the trends clearly, this figure and many of the subsequent figures were smoothed using the lowess smoother implemented in Stata, with a bandwidth of .4, which was chosen after some experimentation as able to both characterize the overall trends in a clear way but also to reveal departures from the overall trend associated with major historically-specific policies and events.
+In order to see the trends clearly, this figure and the subsequent figures were smoothed using the 'lowess' smoother implemented in Stata, with a bandwidth of .4, which was chosen after some experimentation as able to both characterize the overall trends in a clear way but also to reveal departures from the overall trend associated with major historically specific policies and events.